SanderBuruma/typer_site/typer/books/TheHiddenTreasureoftheMass.md

 Who, while Thy disciples were all intently given to prayer, didst send down from Heaven the Holy Spirit to console them;
 purify, I beseech Thee, my heart with Thy most holy grace, so that the Holy Spirit, finding in it a pleasing abode, may dwell therein, and so enrich the poverty of my soul.
 Amen.
+# Devout Exercises of Preparation and Thanksgiving for Confession and Holy Communion
+## Chapter 1
 Soul, that dost belong to God, read and consider these devout exercises.
 The more you read and make your own these good and fervent thoughts, the more will you please Jesus, and the greater your reward in the life eternal.
 If at the first sentence you find yourself struck with devotion and compunction, pass no farther on, but rest where God hath begun to draw and work upon you.
 When circumstances prevent your communicating sacramentally, fail not to do so spiritually,